1.Santander Edge Student Account

 Frequently Asked Questions

-No, the NatWest/RBS Student Account has a monthly fee of £0.
+No, the NatWest Student Account has a monthly fee of £0, making it a cost-effective option for students.

-When choosing a student bank account, consider factors such as interest rates, monthly fees, overdraft options, and any additional perks like discounts or rewards.
+When choosing a student bank account, consider factors such as monthly fees, overdraft limits, interest rates, and any additional benefits like railcards or discounts.